 How to Edit Product Page in WooCommerce Elementor

 If you run a WooCommerce store and want to change how your product pages look, Elementor Pro gives you full control over the layout.
 This guide walks through creating a custom Single Product template using the Elementor Theme Builder.
-You’ll need Elementor Pro for this — the Theme Builder is a Pro-only feature not available in the free version.
+You will need Elementor Pro for this, as the Theme Builder is a Pro-only feature not available in the free version.
 Once your template is live, it applies automatically to every product page in your store through display conditions.

 * This button will show the rest of the post and open up an offer from a vendor